-- 27. (1) The Accounting Officer may - (a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations, but only - - (i) In the event of an urgent or emergency, one written quotation is to be obtained; - Urgent cases are cases where early delivery is of critical importance and the invitation of competitive bids is either impossible or impractical.
-(However, lack of proper planning is not a reason for deviation) - Emergency cases are cases where immediate action is necessary in order to avoid a dangerous or risky situation or misery. - (ii) If the required goods or services are available from a single provider only, one written quotation is to be obtained; - (iii) In respect of repairs to motor vehicles, machinery and equipment that need to be stripped to quote, only one written quotation is to be obtained; - (iv) Where three or more suppliers have been invited to quote but no quotation was received; - (v) For the acquisition of special works of art or historical objects where specifications are difficult to compile; or
+- 26. (1) The Accounting Officer may - (a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations, but only - - (i) In the event of an emergency and sole source, one written quotation is to be obtained;

-- (vi) Acquisition of animals for game reserves. - (b) Ratify any minor breaches of the procurement processes by official or committee acting in terms of delegated powers or duties, which are purely of a technical nature. - (2) The Accounting Officer must record the reasons for any deviations in terms of subparagraph (i) and (ii) of this Policy and report them to the next meeting of the Council and include as a note to the annual financial statements. - a.
-Deviations should be used as a measure of last resort and must be avoided at all costs.
+- Emergency cases are cases where there is a serious and unexpected situation that poses an immediate risk to health, life, property or environment which calls an agency to action and there is insufficient time to invite competitive bids. - (ii) If the required goods or services are available from a single provider only, one written quotation is to be obtained. - Sole source is when there is evidence that only one supplier possesses the unique and singularly available capacity to meet the requirements of the municipality. - (iii) In respect of repairs to motor vehicles, machinery and equipment that need to be stripped to quote, only one written quotation is to be obtained; - (v) For the acquisition of special works of art or historical objects where specifications are difficult to compile; or - (vi) Acquisition of animals for game reserves. - (b) Ratify any minor breaches of the procurement processes by official or committee acting in terms of delegated powers or duties, which are purely of a technical nature. - (2) The Accounting Officer must record the reasons for any deviation and report them to the next meeting of the Council and include as a note to the annual financial statements. - a) Deviations should be used as a measure of last resort and must be avoided at all costs.
 Sound and sufficient motivation detailing the circumstances should accompany the requisition.